openstack/vitrage-specs/specs/queens/approved/refactor-execute-mistral.rst

          timeout: 10
          force: false

-Instead, we should gather all optional parameters (timeout and my_param) under an 'input' section.
+Instead, we should gather all optional parameters (timeout and force) under an 'input' section.